 Slow-cooked Celery and Celeriac Soup

-Because the vegetables are very slowly cooked, this soup has lots of lovely flavour, and it's quite satisfying and filling, particularly with some Celeriac and Lancashire Cheese Bread (see link at the end of the recipe).
+Because the vegetables are very slowly cooked, this soup has lots of lovely flavour, and it's quite satisfying and filling, particularly with some Celeriac and Lancashire Cheese Bread see below.

 This recipe is from Delia's Vegetarian Collection.
 Serves 6